July 20, 2017

 The grace period on a private student loan depends on the lender and your loan contract.
 Most private student loans have a short grace period, but you must check with your lender to make sure.

 You may also choose to consolidate your student loans during the grace period.
-This will group your federal student loans into one payment.
+This will group your federal student loans into one payment and simplify matters considerably.

 How much do I pay each month?
 Can I pay more?

-If you wish, you can pay any amount more than the minimum payment each month.
+As for making additional payments, you can always pay any amount more than the minimum payment each month.
 There are no penalties for early repayment, and taking this approach can save you a significant amount of interest over time.

 How do I make payments?